tthtlc/quest4science/_posts/2025-10-19-science-the-real-reason-your-phone.md

 <!-- Image Description: Close-up photo of a smartphone with a visibly swollen battery bulging beneath its screen, distorting the phone's shape.
 The battery pouch is puffed up like a balloon, showing the physical effect of internal gas buildup. -->

-# The real reason your phone battery swells like a balloon

 ## Why your phone’s battery sometimes looks like it’s puffed up — and what’s really going on inside

 *By Peter Teoh, Science Writer*